 - Global PEO: Globalization Partners offers an Employer of Record model that allows you to hire your employees through our subsidiary.
 This setup makes us responsible for payroll management, mitigating all your legal risks.

-How to Set Up Grenada Payroll
+How to Set Up a Payroll in Grenada

 Setting up payroll may require you to establish a subsidiary first.
 This process involves government applications and processing time.
 Once you have an entity in-country, you can focus on the particulars of payroll.